4/5

 Advantages

-The choice of color is universal for people of different ages, ranks and classes, which, according to Max Luscher, makes this test absolutely inclusive.
-Any cultural characteristics, the presence or absence of special knowledge do not affect the passing of the test.
-After all, this is just a choice of color based on the principle of "like-dislike".
+The choice of color is universal for people of all ages and backgrounds, which, according to Max Luscher, makes this test absolutely inclusive.
+Cultural background or prior knowledge doesn't affect your results.
+After all, it's simply a matter of choosing the colors you like or dislike.

 Disclaimer

-It is important to note that the Luscher test has not yet received scientific evidence of validity.
-The test presented here is intended solely for educational purposes, and its results can in no way be interpreted as expert advice.
-Your result can be saved and used for statistical analysis while maintaining anonymity.
+Note that the Luscher test has not yet been scientifically validated.
+The test presented here is intended solely for educational purposes, and its results should not be taken as professional advice.
+Your results may be saved anonymously for statistical analysis.

-Please choose the color you enjoy from all those offered and click (or tap) on that card.
+Please choose the color you like most from those shown and click (or tap) on that card.
 Then choose the color you like the most among the remaining cards and continue until all the cards have been chosen.
-After that, you need to repeat the procedure.
+After that, you will need to repeat the process.

 How can color reveal my psychological state?